Skip to main content

 Test on all platforms

-In addition, it is possible to manually trigger a test-all job, that runs all available tests, on all supported platforms.
+In addition, it is possible to manually trigger a test-all job, which executes all available tests, on all supported platforms.

 For this: